Binarii-Labs-Products/tmpbn/README.md

 # tmpbn
 A Temporary Bin (tmpbn).

-Share plain text secrets without disclosing actor credentials such as email, ip address or phone numbers.
+Share plain text secrets without owning and recipient actor credentials such as email, ip address or phone numbers being revealed.

 Secrets are physically removed from the server after 5 minutes or on decryption.